MicrochipTech/SAME51_BLE_CAN_Sniffer/README.md

 ## Software Requirements

-Embedded software development tools need to be installed in order to properly program the WBZ451 Curiosity Development Board and then provision/test it for use with Microsoft Azure IoT services.
+Embedded software development tools need to be installed in order to properly program (and interact with) the WBZ451 Curiosity Development Board.

 1. Microchip `MPLAB X` tool chain for embedded code development on 32-bit architecture MCU/MPU platforms (made up of 3 major components)